vectara/react-chatbot/README.md

 ### Usage with SSR Frameworks

-Using React-Chatbot with SSR frameworks may require additional infrastucture.
+Using React-Chatbot with SSR frameworks may require additional infrastructure.
 Here are some common gotchas:

 #### Next.js